-Ms Couthard is an Advanced Physiotherapy Practitioner at Ashford & St Peter’s Hospitals NHS Trust.
-Her primary clinical interests are Upper Limb disorders, Rheumatology, Widespread Pain conditions and biopsychosocial management.
+Ms Coulthard is an Advanced Physiotherapy Practitioner at Ashford & St Peter’s Hospitals NHS Trust.
+Her primary clinical interests are Upper Limb disorders, Rheumatology and biopsychosocial management.

 Dr. Belchamber qualified as a physiotherapist in 1993 and gained experience in a variety of settings including NHS, private, voluntary, and higher education sectors.
 She specialised initially in respiratory and then in palliative, supportive and end of life care.